 If you’ve got yourself a newborn or a tiny little nugget under 6 months of age, allergy testing isn’t recommended because results aren’t reliable at younger ages.
 So up until then, removing all soy products from your diet is the best way to see how your baby changes.
 You should see some type of improvement within 5 days after eliminating all soy products from your diet.

 You also have to keep in mind the big difference between a soy IgE mediated allergy and a soy non-IgE mediated allergy.
+A non-IgE mediated allergy, which is the most common of the two in very young children, will not show a positive test result because current testing methods only detect IgE mediated responses.

 If your baby is older than 6 months and you have a skin prick test done and soy doesn’t show up, it doesn’t mean you can go eat all the soy sauce.
 It likely means that your baby is reactive to soy in a non-IgE mediated response - which is good news because it will likely be outgrown.